auth0/docs/articles/cms/wordpress/troubleshoot.md

 ## How do I setup Passwordless login?

-Passwordless login is possible any Auth0-enabled website using email or SMS.
+<dfn data-key="passwordless">Passwordless</dfn> login is possible any Auth0-enabled website using email or SMS.
 To make this work on your WordPress site:

 1. Turn on "Passwordless Login" from the plugin settings' **Features** tab and save
 2. In your Auth0 dashboard, go to **[Connections > Passwordless](${manage_url}/#/connections/passwordless)**